11 August 2016

 Last month, Aberystwyth University reported that around 100 EU students had cancelled their places following the vote to leave the EU.

-A fall has also been reported in the number of 18-year-olds applying for university this year, particularly young males, suggesting that females will continue to dominate university spaces for another year.
+A fall was also been reported in the number of 18-year-olds applying for university in 2016, particularly young males, suggesting that females will continue to dominate university spaces for another year.
 Head of UCAS, Mary Crannock Cook, has commented that this fall in young applicants means that “talented students are in demand”.

 This would explain why discounts are being offered to students likely to move on to a higher level of postgraduate study, but doesn't account for one university's 10% ‘refer a friend' discount, which seems more concerned with securing more fee-paying students than rewarding high achievers.